2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 With a name as dangerous-sounding as "catastrophic cancellation", this sure looks like a dangerous phenomenon, but it's only dangerous if we don't know what it is.

-Catatrophic Cancellation (sometimes called "cancellation error") is an event that may happen when subtracting two (usually large) numbers that are close to each other in value.
+Catastrophic Cancellation (sometimes called "cancellation error") is an event that may happen when subtracting two (usually large) numbers that are close to each other in value.

 **Warning:** from here on, in this section, there will be some technical language.
 I will try to make it as simple and understandable as possible.